Peaches

 Still not quick enough for you?
 Add a banana or an apple in the bag.
 These give off even more ethylene than peaches and will hurry the peaches along.

-Check Frequentl
+Check Frequently

 once peach is ripe be sure to eat it so it doesn't go from ripe to rotten.